marco-cardoso/ML-News-article-classification-architecture/README.md

 The URLs follow a clear pattern : 'https://www.theguardian.com/{category}/{year}/{month}/{day}/'.
 Also, all the articles from a specific category and date are showed in a single URL.

-If you want to run the scraper to get the data and train the model the script is available at :
+If you want to run the scraper to get the data to train the model the script is available at :

 https://github.com/marco-cardoso/news-classifier/blob/master/src/news_classifier/scraper/scraper.py